 To help cultivate a culture of growth, consider:

-- Creating a secondary incentive by rewarding the employee for completing their courses.
-This could be done through an upgraded salary package, or a bonus amount, with the coinciding month’s check.
+- Creating a secondary incentive by rewarding the employee for completing their courses You can do it through an upgraded salary package, or a bonus amount, with the coinciding month’s check

 Investing in online courses for employee skill development can increase the professional value of your employees.